Menu

 The Bob Windle Leadership Award

-Nominees must have at least eight (8) years of service in career development or a related field, must demonstrate quality of service (such as innovative programs, recognition by local organizations, publications, awards, etc.), and must serve professional association(s) at the local, state, and/or national levels.
+The Bob Windle Leadership Award recognizes practicing career counselors, consultants, or teachers for outstanding performance.
+Nominees must have at least eight (8) years of service in career development or a related field; demonstrated quality of service (such as innovative programs, recognition by local organizations, publications, awards, etc.); and service to professional association(s) at the local, state and/or national levels.

 1. Leadership and Mentorship: The nominee should have demonstrated exceptional leadership qualities and served as an influential mentor or role model, guiding and inspiring others in their career paths.